 Treatment Options for UPJ Obstruction

 Prompt detection and effective treatment strategies for UPJ obstruction are critical to prevent or minimize long-term damage to the kidney.
-Whereas open surgery procedures comprised first line treatment strategies in the past, less invasive endo-urological and laparoscopic techniques have recently become popular interventions for UPJ obstruction.
-For some patients who have symptomatic UPJ obstruction and minimal kidney function, removal of non-functioning kidney may be a good option.
+Whereas open surgery procedures comprised first-line treatment strategies in the past, less invasive endo-urological and laparoscopic techniques have recently become popular interventions for UPJ obstruction.
+For some patients who have symptomatic UPJ obstruction and minimal kidney function, removal of the non-functioning kidney may be a good option.

 - Robotic / Laparoscopic Pyeloplasty